 External Image Sources

-See the VRC's extensive directory of external image sources.
-These have been selected for their image quality, reliable descriptive metadata, breadth of coverage, and/or specialized coverage.
+See the VRC's extensive directory of external image sources, which are presented by historical, cultural, and media categories.
+Sources include museums, archives, and digital libraries focused on art and other cultural heritage.
+They have been selected for their image quality, reliable descriptive metadata, breadth of coverage, and/or specialized coverage.

 VRC Digital Collections

-Access the home page of the VRC's collections here.
+Click here to acess the home page of the VRC's collections, housed in the LUNA platform.
 You can explore our various collections from there, or access the individual collections with descriptions below.
-CU Boulder students, staff, and faculty: Log in with your IdentiKey username and password to see all VRC collections.
+Log in with your CU Boulder username and password (IdentiKey) to access additional content limited to CU Boulder audiences, such as our Visiting Artist videos.
+Additional collections will then display in the column on the left of collections home page.

 See our LUNA Users Guide to learn how to take full advantage of LUNA's advanced tools, including Media Groups, advanced searching, the LUNA Workspace, and exporting media as single files, zipped files, or to PowerPoint.